AdamGrzonkowski/AdamGrzonkowski/README.md

 ### Hi there 👋

+This profile holds some of my repositories, which I used to test around different technologies.

 <!--
 **AdamGrzonkowski/AdamGrzonkowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.